Read on to learn more about the 5 Must-Know Languages for VR Developers.

 Like almost anything else, there are pros and cons to each platform.
 Both engines have free versions for use; Unreal is free up to a certain amount, after which royalties apply and Unity has a free version as well as several subscription (pay) services.
 Again, it pays to vet them thoroughly and decide which one works best for you.

 Java—not a coffee or a Star Wars character, this versatile programming language (developed ages ago by Sun) works well for VR applications that aren’t necessarily gaming.
 Like C#, this object-oriented language is also useful for cross platform applications (PC and Mac).
 In fact, Java is often the first course that engineers and computer science majors encounter in college because it has the necessary applications and features needed for effective VR development.
+VR technology applies to simulate environments to train people and test products in real-time.
+VR technology will be at the center of digital transformation.
+The industry will see the amalgamation of AR and VR to produce a mixed reality that will be implemented for education and gaming applications.
+There are loads of great tools out there to help your VR development.

 Just because it’s long in the tooth doesn’t mean it isn’t versatile.
 Java utilizes older code and assists software updates.
 The new 3D API lets VR applications generate the needed 3D images in VR and helps track body movements well.